MiyuHmt/cheatsheet/networks.md

 Each computer (known as a host) on the internet has at least one IP address that uniquely identifies it from all other computers on the internet.

+Every location or device on a network must be addressable.
+Each IP address must be unique on its own network.

 IP by itself is something like the postal system.

 Most networks combine IP with a higher-level protocol called TCP